documatt/sphinx-restructuredtext-reference/source/intro/overview.rst

 .. datatemplate:yaml:: /_data/snippet/rst-blank-lines1.yaml
    :template: snippet.rst.jinja

 In normal text, multiple successive blank lines are considered as a single blank line.
-They are only preserved in the :ref:`literal blocks <literal-block>`.
+They are only preserved in the :doc:`literal blocks </element/literal-block>`.

 .. datatemplate:yaml:: /_data/snippet/rst-blank-lines2.yaml
    :template: snippet.rst.jinja